“He has not dealt with us according to our sins, nor rewarded us according to our iniquities” (Psalm 103:10).

 The legalist is a self-proclaimed Christian who reduces our duties to God to a list of rules.
 Legalists delight in the Ten Commandments, of course, but since the New Testament does not codify a list of tasks we must do in order to please God, they do it for Him.

 How kind of them to help God out.
-(I’m recalling an old definition of a legalist.
-He says, “I know God didn’t require this in the Bible, but He would have if He’d thought of it.”)
+I’m recalling an old definition of a legalist: He knows God didn’t require this rule in the Bible, but He would have if He’d thought of it.

 The legalist has God figured out.